amanda-reed/wicked-problems/README.md

 # Introduction

-My name is Amanda Reed and I am currently a freshman at the College of William and Mary.
-I am from Philadelphia, PA and am interested in studying Computer Science or Math.
+My name is Amanda Reed and I am from Philadelphia, PA.
+I am currently a freshman at the College of William and Mary and am interested in studying Computer Science or Math.
 I am interested in seeing how Data Science connects with my other interests and the world around us.

 # Index
 ## Getting Started with R and RStudio